Assam: Guwahati Police crack down on vehicle theft, 11 arrested

-Guwahati: In a major crackdown on a large vehicle theft racket in the state, Dispur Police of Guwahati, Assam have recovered 13 stolen bikes and arrested 11 thieves, including several from Manipur.
+Guwahati: In a major crackdown on a large vehicle theft racket in the state, Dispur Police of Guwahati, Assam on Monday recovered 13 stolen bikes and arrested 11 thieves, including several from Manipur.

 The official said, Dispur police also held the linkman, who played a crucial role in the racket from Goalpara.